typeswarm/traefik/README.md

     volumes: ['wordpress:/var/www/html'],
 };

-//This is how you show it to Traefic router wordpress = publishToTraefik({
+//This is how you show it to Traefik router wordpress = publishToTraefik({
     host: conf.domain,
     port: 80,